tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 From my experience and ponder-over, sometimes , as angler, maybe we need shift our perspective from chasing after certaintiy(conventional wisdom) to getting along with probability and statistics - i.e - uncertaninty.
 I will elaborate more on this in following secions.

 However shifted to thinking in terms of probabiliy and statistics, doesn't mean  you dont' wahter you want to or just being clueless like headless chicken or dont need any logic and reasoning.
-Well, quite to the contrary, you need do your homework(If there is one silverbullet) like what Joel Greenblat said in [<<The Little Book That Beats the Market>>](https://www.amazon.com/Little-Book-Still-Beats-Market/dp/0470624159) -  it requires careful design the experiment based on as much as possibly pre-collected data at your hand, welly and thourlghy analyzed , then took a reasonable guess. (ps: well, you just angle for first couple of times,  you might got the beginner's luck - you could laught at me - but hey bloke - your sample size is too small...)
+Well, quite to the contrary, you need do your homework(If there is one silverbullet) like what Joel Greenblat said in [<<The Little Book That Beats the Market>>](https://www.amazon.com/Little-Book-Still-Beats-Market/dp/0470624159) -  it requires careful design the experiment based on as much as possibly pre-collected data at your hand, welly and thourlghy analyzed , then took a reasonable guess, apply it via some trial and error. (ps: well, you just angle for first couple of times,  you might got the beginner's luck - you could laught at me - but hey bloke - your sample size is too small...)

 In my case, the depth of the mountain side is like 5-6 meters deep from about 4-5 meters close to bank.
 It could even deeper farther way.
 On the other side , the shallow side, is like 2-3 meters deep from 4-5 meters - since I only do pole fish  and never use surf rod bebfore.
 I have no idea bout about what's depth of 20-30 - 50 meters away.
 Given what I know, it looks 3-8 meters depth could be a good ballkpark for winter from shallow side to try out first.